Client Administration

 - Keycloak Admin Username and Password: Provide the credentials for your Keycloak administrator account.
 These credentials are typically stored in

-- Subdomain: A designated subdomain for your client application, for instance,
+- Subdomain: A designated subdomain for your client application (for auth flow redirection), for instance,

 After it completes, you should see a JSON snippet confirming the newly created client.